-I'm the breeder behind C2 Chocolate Heelers located in Roanoke, VA.
+I'm Nicole c., the breeder behind C2 Chocolate Heelers located in Roanoke, VA.
 We raise family-oriented and hardworking dogs.
 Our puppies go on to be great family pets and working companions.
 We focus on breeding dogs that have enough working drive to keep up with our lifestyle, but also have amazing temperaments and can quickly adapt to a calm family setting.

 Where do your breeding dogs live?